Amazon China partner tells users to stop using illegal VPNs

 "If we discover (clients using unapproved VPNs), we will shut down services," said a member of staff at Beijing Sinnet Technology Co Ltd, which operates Amazon's cloud business, Amazon Web Services (AWS), in China.

-"We have asked clients to check all illegal cross-border businesses," said the person, adding the company was acting on government instructions.
+"This is in accordance with directives from the Ministry of Industry and Information Technology (MIIT)," said the person, referring to the regulator that oversees VPN use.
+"We have asked clients to check all illegal cross-border businesses."

-The person was not authorised to speak to the media and asked not to be identified.
-A member of staff at AWS, also on condition of anonymity, said directives had come from the government.
+The person was not authorized to speak to the media and so asked not to be identified.
+A member of staff at AWS, also on condition of anonymity, likewise said directives had come from the MIIT.

-An Amazon Web Services spokesman said that to comply with Chinese laws and regulations, the firm had to operate in China through local partners such as Sinnet.
+Amazon did not respond to Reuters' requests for comment outside of U.S. business hours, but the firm told the Wall Street Journal that Sinnet was "responsible for ensuring that its customers in China comply with local laws".

-Sinnet's notice was "intended to remind customers of their obligations," he said.
+"Their notice was intended to remind customers of their obligations," an Amazon spokeswoman told the newspaper.

 The government has shut down dozens of China-based VPN providers and has been targeting overseas services as it tightens control over the internet, ahead of a Communist Party congress later this year.

-It has also requested internet network providers to high-end hotel chains - rare locations where users could access otherwise blocked sites - to stop recommending and helping to install VPNs.
+The MIIT has also requested Internet network providers to high-end hotel chains - rare locations where users could access otherwise blocked sites - to stop recommending and helping install VPNs.

-Apple Chief Executive Officer Tim Cook, talking to analysts about removing VPNs from its China app store, said the iPhone maker was complying with Chinese laws irrespective of whether it agreed with them.
+Apple's Chief Executive Officer Tim Cook, talking to analysts about removing VPNs from its China app store, said the iPhone maker was complying with local laws, irrespective of whether it agreed with them.

-"We would obviously rather not remove the apps, but like we do in other countries we follow the law wherever we do business," he said on Tuesday.
+"We would obviously rather not remove the apps, but like we do in other countries we follow the law wherever we do business," he said after Apple reported its earnings results on Tuesday.

 "We're hopeful that over time the restrictions we're seeing are lessened, because innovation really requires freedom to collaborate and communicate."

-Reporting by Li Pei in BEIJING and Adam Jourdan in SHANGHAI and Jeffrey Dastin in SAN FRANSISCO; Editing by Christopher Cushing and Stephen Coates
+Reporting by Li Pei in BEIJING and Adam Jourdan in SHANGHAI; Editing by Christopher Cushing